datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

    whose values can be accessed inside the microservice.

 Secrets:
-   In the Secrets tab you may store sensitive information you do not wish everyone on the node to have access to.
-These secrets are often passwords or token used to authorization and authentication.
+   In the Secrets tab you may store sensitive variables specific to the system.
+   These secrets are often passwords or token used for authorization and authentication.
+They cannot be read by users, only overwritten.
    Secrets stored in the system tabs are local secrets and may only be used by the specific system in which they are defined.

 Status:
    In the Status tab you can monitor the health of your system.
    When connected to built-in systems this tab shows you whether you are connected correctly.
-When connected to Microservices this tab displays connection status and logging provided by the Microservice.
+   When a system is of the Microservice type the status tab displays connection status and logging provided by the Microservice.

 .. seealso::